 Form into a loaf and place in a well-buttered and floured Pullman or tea cake form.
 The dough is very sticky and you can't really see any gluten strands, but it is correct.

 Flour the top of the loaf, cover with plastic wrap and let rise at 85 F for an hour.
 Surprisingly, the loaf will rise a bit.
 Consider keeping it in the oven with the light on; the light warms the interior of the oven to about 85 F. Just do not turn on the oven.

 Preheat the oven for an hour to 480 F with a baking stone, if you have one.

 Place the bread (still in the form) directly on the baking stone and bake with steam for 15 minutes and dry for about 45 minutes to an hour.
 In the last 15 minutes, carefully remove the bread from the form and place it back in the oven, to dry out the sides of the loaf.

-- I would always say that "Vollkornbrot" is an acquired taste and you should be aware of what you are getting yourself into.
-It is a lot like the cocktail pumpernickel you buy at the store, except it is 100% whole rye and denser than store-bought.
+- Some consider Vollkornbrot an acquired taste.
+It is a lot like the cocktail pumpernickel available at stores, except it is entirely made from whole rye and denser than store-bought bread.

-- You sometimes find partial loaves of "Vollkornbrot" imported from Germany and wrapped in cellophane in the store where they cost about $3 a pound.
-This recipe makes a 5-pound loaf, so if you like dense rye bread, it is worth it to make it at home.
+- You can sometimes find partial loaves of Vollkornbrot that have been imported from Germany in stores, where they cost about $3 a pound.
+This recipe makes a 5-pound loaf, so if you like dense rye bread, it's more economical to make at home.

 - You will need a sourdough starter to make this bread.
-German bakeries would specifically use a rye sour, but after doing the research, I find that a white flour starter will do fine, at least at first.
+German bakeries would specifically use a rye sour, but a white flour starter will do fine, at least at first.
 Yeast is added to this loaf, so the sourdough is mostly there for flavor.
-For more on sourdough starter, see this article.
 As an added bonus, rye flour has been shown to control blood sugar levels better than whole wheat flour.